-Do not take any over-the-counter drugs or herbal therapies unless you ask your doctor first.
-Some drugs such as antacids, salt substitutes, antihistamines (including Benadryl and Dimetapp), and certain painkillers called nonsteroidal antiinflammatory agents, NSAIDS for short (such as Advil, Motrin, and Indocin), can worsen heart failure symptoms.
+- Do not take any over-the-counter drugs or herbal therapies unless you ask your doctor first.
+Some drugs such as antacids, salt substitutes, antihistamines (including Benadryl and Dimetapp), and nonsteroidal anti-inflammatory agents, called NSAIDS for short (such as Advil, Motrin, and Indocin), can worsen heart failure symptoms.

 - If you forget to take a dose, take it as soon as you remember.
 However, if it is almost time for your next dose, ask your doctor about skipping versus making up the dose you missed.

 - Regularly fill your prescriptions.
 Do not wait until you are completely out of the drug before refilling your prescriptions.
 If you have trouble getting to the pharmacy, have financial concerns, or have other problems that make it difficult for you to get your medications, let your doctor know.
 A social worker is available to help you.